mat-0/cheltenham-open-data/_pages/flood-warnings.md

 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 7:00PM on 13 November 2025 or as the situation changes.

+- Flood alert: River Severn in Worcestershire
+- Rising river levels tomorrow morning may lead to flooding.
+Flooding is possible on 14 November 2025 .
+Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
+Flooded drains affect the racecourse & Worcester CCG.
+PLP should be installed.
+New St Gate will be closed at Upton upon Severn tomorrow.
+This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
+As the rain has not yet fallen and been observed we are unable to provide any real time peak information.
+As the situation evolves we will be able to provide more details.
+We are closely monitoring the situation and liaising with emergency services and our partners.
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.

 <!-- flood_marker ends -->